henrique-eguchi/challenges/README.md

 - Resumed at 8:15PM
 - Started developing project / docs
 - Finished docs for node listing at 8:46PM
-- Paused progress at 8:46PM
+- Paused progress on Jan 14 at 8:46PM

+### Jan 15

+- Started developing project at 7:52PM